 Welcome from the Program Director

-It is my pleasure to introduce you to our IM program which has been accredited since 1975.
-Two years ago, we were granted Initial Accreditation by the ACGME without any reservation.
-We became fully accredited by the ACGME in January of 2019.
-We also have been granted an Initial Accreditation in Osteopathic Recognition.
+It is my pleasure to introduce you to our Internal Medicine residency program which has been accredited since 1975.
+In 2015, we were granted Initial Accreditation by the ACGME without any reservation.
+We became fully accredited by the ACGME in January of 2018.
+We were also granted Initial Accreditation status in Osteopathic Recognition in July of 2018.
 This will allow us to provide our trainees ample opportunities to become well prepared, successful Internists thriving in the continuously changing world of Health Care.

 Our inpatient training is done at Ascension Genesys Hospital, a 410-bed institution located in Grand Blanc, Michigan.
 The hospital offers a wide array of training opportunities.
 In addition to our core six training programs, we offer a number of ACGME accredited subspecialty fellowship programs.
 The combination of high academic standards and the individual attention allowed by the size of the program and the hospital makes our program the ultimate place for your training.